ShaneCurcuru/chooseafoundation/_foundations/apache.md

   useURL: "https://www.apache.org/foundation/marks/guide"
   comments: "Consistent policy requires use of full *Apache ProjectName* form, and allows free use of Powered By format."
 projects:
-  total: "180"
+  total: "200"
   governance: "The Apache Way, with open and independent governance is required, and the ASF board oversees quarterly project reports directly."
-  notable: "Hadoop, OpenOffice, Lucene, Maven"
+  notable: "Cassandra, OpenOffice, Lucene, Superset, Airflow"
   listURL: "https://projects.apache.org"
   services: "Core infrastructure, legal, branding, and press services are provided by the ASF to all projects; some level of directed sponsorship under Apache-wide policies is allowed."